1958 1959 1960 1961 1962 1963 1964 1965 1966 1967 1968 1969 1970 1971 1972 1973 1974 1975 1976 1977

 Entered chart 28 Apr 1960; Highest Position 4; Weeks on chart: 13.

-Guitarist, Duane Eddy was born on 26 Apr 1938 in Corning, New York, USA.
+Duane Eddy (26 Apr 1938 - 30 Apr 2024) was born in Corning, New York, USA.
 His family moved to Arizona when he was a young teen, and he started playing guitar with a friend when he was 16.
 They got a few gigs on a local radio station, where Duane met Lee Hazlewood, who would help develop the "twangy" guitar sound that was Eddy's trademark.
-He began recording in 1957, and his recording of "Rebel Rouser" became an international hit in 1958.
-Eddy enjoyed numerous hit singles and albums during the 1960s, and has continued making live appearances into the 21st century.
+He began recording in 1957, and the recording of "Rebel Rouser" became an international hit in 1958.
+Eddy enjoyed numerous hit singles and albums after that, mostly in partnership with Lee Hazlewood.
+Eddy continued to make a few live appearances in the 21st century, and he made a brief tour of the UK in 2018.
+He was featured as guest guitarist on the Elvis Presley with the Royal Philharmonic Orchestra remix album "If I Can Dream" in 2015.
+He died from cancer on 30 Apr 2024 at the age of 86.

 # This was Eddy's first Top 10 hit of 1960, and another followed in the summer.
 Although this recording reached number 4 in the UK, it peaked at a rather lowly number 45 in the USA.
 This might be because Americans were beginning to buy albums in larger numbers, and Eddy's hit singles were all taken from albums.